wang-ye/robinhood-crypto/README.md

 )
 ```

-4. To Uninstall, you can run
+4. To uninstall, you can run

 ```shell
 pip uninstall Robinhood-Crypto-API